abinit/abipy/README.rst

 Examples of the basic capabilities can be found in the `example page <http://pythonhosted.org/abipy/examples/index.html>`_ of the  official documentation.

+If the examples stops producing the error message:

+    "ValueError: unknown locale: UTF-8"

+add the following line to your `.bashrc` file inside your home (`.profile` if MacOSx):

+    export LC_ALL=C

+reload the environment with `source ~/.bashrc` and rerun.

 Advanced Usage
 --------------